dyhes/zulip/docs/subsystems/dependencies.md

 symlinked to `/usr/bin/yarn`.

 We don't do anything special to try to manage multiple versions of Node.js or Yarn.
-(Previous versions of Zulip installed multiple versions of Node.js using the third-party `nvm` installer, but the current version no longer uses `nvm`; if it’s present in `/usr/local/nvm` where previous versions installed it, it will now be
+(Previous versions of Aloha installed multiple versions of Node.js using the third-party `nvm` installer, but the current version no longer uses `nvm`; if it’s present in `/usr/local/nvm` where previous versions installed it, it will now be